 01 of 07

 If you want to make sure you don't miss out on the harvesting action at this small cranberry farm, which has three berry-producing bogs, make reservations well in advance for one of Mayflower Cranberries' Harvest Viewing Tours, available on select dates in October and November.
 If you want to don hip waders and venture into the bog to assist with the harvest, you can opt to reserve Mayflower's two-hour "Be the Grower" Experience.
 It's pricey, but it may help you appreciate your day job!
-All of these experiences sell out far in advance of the harvest season.
+These experiences sell out far in advance of the harvest season.
+The new Adopt-A-Bog experience is also an option.
+You'll use a wooden scoop to dry harvest your own plot of cranberries and take home 30 pounds of fresh-picked fruit in a wooden crate.

 02 of 07